Originally due on the blog on Friday 24th January.

 Yep, once Pete, Tom and Willy made the move to the more traditional comic that pimple couldn't burst over anyone anymore, but we can enjoy it here in the pages of Oink!, especially gross when it'd happen on one of those single-colour pages when Lew would treat us to a little yellow in his strips at just the right time.

 Now I mentioned the Golden Trough Awards above and as usual it's a parody of a famous genre, or rather a very specific movie this time.
 Think war movie.
 Think any bank holiday on ITV.
 Think of whistling the theme tune.
 Now that it's stuck in your head for the rest of the day, here's Tony Husband's take on The Great Escape, called Don't Wag Your Tail Till You're Free:

 As if that wasn't surreal enough, we can always relay on Banx and his creation Mr Big Nose to bring us something different.
 So we interrupt this issue for a special wartime announcement:

 I was always a fan of comics as a kid, albeit just the British ones, the American ones came later (though obviously I did enjoy the US reprints in The Transformers).
 I knew I was a geeky kid, just as I know I'm a geeky adult now in some aspects I suppose, but it never bothered me and I was lucky enough that comics always seemed acceptable in both my primary and grammar schools.
 These days those that have never even read comics sport t-shirts proclaiming otherwise, mainly thanks to The Big Bang Theory and the success of recent comic book movies.

 While geek is chic, it wasn't always so.
 While I was never bullied there were those in the minority who would try to take the piss.
 Mainly, however, anyone who did take the piss

-would also do so for anyone caught reading outside of class, which showed their own
+would also do so for anyone caught reading anything outside of class, which showed their own

 Remember those Milk Tray adverts from the 80s?
 What if other food